-- ARTE G.E.I.E. creates burned-in and graphic content - In stories targeting German-speaking and French-speaking audiences, avoid intertitles and any other written content unless it is read by the narrator (and can hence be translated into the other language)
+- ARTE G.E.I.E. creates burned-in and graphic content; - In stories targeting European audiences, avoid intertitles and any other written content unless it is read by the narrator (and can hence be translated into the other language).

 7.1.2 Audio guidelines